If you’re scared, you’re on the right success track!

 Also read Overwhelmed?
 Rediscover the joy in work

-Bottom line, if you can learn to live with fear and keep moving forward, nothing can stop you!
+Bottom line, if you can learn to live with fear and make it work for your success, nothing can stop you!

 Today, I’m asking that you choose a new context for living – one where you take action, despite your fears!
 Right now, I want you to see fear as access to your success.
 This way, you can get to the business of being successful and happy.